Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets

 Giving a classical description of an object is much simpler than showing that it exists constructively.
-For example, the square root of a real number $x : \dR$ can simply be described as a nonnegative number $y$ such that $y \cdot y = x$ without concerning which algorithm to choose.
-Our formalization allows to conveniently separate such classical definitions from their computational implementation.
+For example, the square root of a nonnegative real number $x : \dR$ can simply be described as a nonnegative number $y$ such that $y \cdot y = x$ without concern for which algorithm to choose.
+Our formalization allows us to conveniently separate such classical definitions from their computational implementation.

-Similarly, we can define classical subsets point-wise as the set of points satisfying a classical predicate.
+Similarly, we can define classical subsets pointwise as the set of points satisfying a classical predicate.
 That is, for any type $X$, we express subsets of $X$ classically as

-For example, the set $\{x : \dR \mid x^3 \leq 2\}$ can simply be defined by $\lam{x : X} x^3 \leq 2$.
+For example, the set $\{x : \dR \mid x^3 \leq 2\}$ can simply be defined by $\lam{x : \dR} x^3 \leq 2$.